Anyolite/anyolite/README.md

 * [X] Arguments can be specified consistently as arrays or standalone
 * [X] Documentation builds only for releases
 * [X] Uniform system for passing optional arguments
+* [ ] Updated examples and documentation for keyword support

 #### Bugfixes